6161 Helen C. White Hall

 - Early Modern Lyric Poetry, Early Modern Drama, Poetics, Shakespeare, Donne, Gascoigne, Book History/History of Media, Ecobibliography, Papermaking, Historical Formalism, Miscellanies and Anthologies, Paleography, the Atlantic World, Public Humanities, Ecopoetics, Environmental Humanities

-The Nature of the Page: Poetry, Papermaking, & Ecology in Renaissance England.
-Forthcoming from the University of Pennsylvania Press, late-Spring 2019.
+The Nature of the Page: Poetry, Papermaking, & Ecology in Renaissance England (University of Pennsylvania Press, 2020).

 - “Reading Habits and Reading Habitats; Or, Toward an Ecobibliography of Marginalia.”
 Early Modern Marginalia, ed.
 Katherine Acheson (Routledge Press: Material Readings in Early Modern Culture): 15-34.

 - “The Word Made Flax: Cheap Bibles, Textual Corruption, and the Poetics of Paper.”
 PMLA 2 (March 2011): 327-44.

 - “Ecosystemic Shakespeare: Vegetable Memorabilia in the Sonnets.”
 Shakespeare Studies 39 (2011): 64-73.

 - “Book Review: Living Through the End of Nature: The Future of American Environmentalism.”
 Environmental Philosophy1 (Spring 2011): 11-14.

 - “‘Toilet paper is the new scroll. :P’” In Media Res: A Media Commons Project.
 3 June 2010.